mertsalovda/NetLog/README.md

     }
 ```

-Step 5.
 Create an instance of a `NetLogDialogFragment` and pass it a link to the repository with logs.
 Call the `show` method.

 ```kotlin
     NetLogDialogFragment.newInstance(App.netLogRepository).show(supportFragmentManager, "NetLog")